How much does a No-Scalpel Vasectomy cost?

 How painful is the procedure?

 Most patients will tell you the procedure is pretty much painless or at most a discomfort.
 We give you a jock strap to wear for 48 hours afterwards which provides good pain relief.
-Most patients describe the after effects as 2 or 3 out of 10 in terms of discomfort or pain and most are fully recovered by day 2 after the vasectomy.
+Most patients describe the after effects as 2 or 3 out of 10 in terms of discomfort or pain and most are fully recovered in 3-4 days after the vasectomy.

 How soon after my vasectomy can I exercise?